sandialabs/LoQS/docs/notebooks/leakage-tutorial.md

 First, we build a noiseless repeated ZZ and XX parity check program on 2 data qubits (`d0`, `d1`) and 1 auxiliary measurement qubit (`a0`) without relying on pre-built codepacks.

-We use a custom `ComputeParity` instruction to cleanly extract the parities directly from the frames in `ProgramResults` and reset the auxiliary qubit to $|0\rangle$ after each measurement round.
+We use a custom, non-hardcoded `ComputeParity` instruction with an explicit `map_qubits_fn` to cleanly extract the parities directly from the frames in `ProgramResults` and reset the auxiliary qubit to $|0\rangle$ after each measurement round.

 ```{code-cell} ipython3
 import numpy as np